 How Much Does a Golf Cart Weigh?

-The weight of the golf cart, when adding batteries, can increase dramatically.
+The golf cart weight, when adding batteries, can increase dramatically.
 The same holds true when adding passengers, especially in carts where more than two passengers can ride on golf courses.

 Since most carts need multiple batteries, the weight of a golf battery needs to be multiplied by the total number of batteries to determine how much weight is added to the cart.